DesKel/DesKel.github.io/_posts/THM/2020-08-05-simple-ctf.md

 permalink: /posts/thm/simple-ctf
 title: "THM: Simple CTF"
 date: 2020-08-05 18:42
-tags: CTF nmap privilege_escalate sqli
+tags: CTF recon privilege_escalate sqli
 description: "Hello there, welcome to another short and simple CTF challenge write-up from tryhackme.
 This challenge involved with CVE number which is realistic."
 ---